-Ministering to the Blue is a pilot study that aims to develop and evaluate a program to promote healthy coping strategies and wellness in Wellesley College students.
-The research team, with meaningful involvement from Wellesley students, faculty, and staff, design and test an online intervention program specifically for Wellesley College students at risk for depression, based on the latest depression prevention research.
+Willow (formerly known as Ministering to the Blue) is a program to promote healthy coping strategies and wellness in Wellesley College students.
+The research team, with meaningful involvement from Wellesley students, faculty, and staff, designed and tested this online intervention program specifically for Wellesley College students at risk for depression, based on the latest depression prevention research.
 The program is an adaptation of the CATCH-IT (Competent Adulthood Transition with Cognitive-behavioral Humanistic and Interpersonal Training) depression prevention intervention developed over the past 15 years.

 To learn more or to receive notifications about this project directly, please visit our webpage at wcwonline.org/willow or email willow@wellesley[dot]edu.